MagicBowen/cup/README.md

 TO DO:
 - [x]: can create a new package, create the folder
 - [x]: can generate file: header, src, test, class
-- [x]: can specify project without example
 - [x]: generate the build sh for linux/mac
 - [x]: generate the build bat for windows
 - [x]: can generate the eclipse project files
+- [ ]: update project.cup by actual args
 - [ ]: update the test setting by config file
 - [ ]: update the project build attributes by config file
+- [ ]: can rename file or class
 - [ ]: can gerarate the git repo for package and gitignore for package (ignore eclipse and build)
 - [ ]: can generate file in sub-directory

 - [ ]: can decripe the dependent lib of package, auto download the local
 - [ ]: can give the version number of dependent lib, download according the version no
 - [ ]: can check the complicated dependences, check the duplicated depend and ring depend